meyer-lab/gc-cytokines/Manuscript/Text/04_Methods.md

 ### Tensor Generation and Factorization

-To perform factorization of model predictions, we generated a three-dimensional (timepoints $\times$ cell types $\times$ ligand) data tensor of predicted ligand-induced signaling.
-We simulated all 10 cell types stimulated with IL-2, -7, or -15.
-The receptor expression rates were set based on measured surface abundance ([@Fig:tfac]B).
-The ligand stimulation concentrations matched those from our experiments ([@Fig:supp5]D).
+To perform tensor factorization we generated a three- (timepoints $\times$ cell types $\times$ ligand) or four-dimensional (timepoints $\times$ cell types $\times$ concentration $\times$ mutein) data tensor of predicted or measured ligand-induced signaling.
 Before decomposition, the tensor was variance scaled across each cell population.
 Tensor decomposition was performed using the Python package TensorLy [@TensorlyArxiv].
+Except where indicated otherwise, tensor decomposition was performed using non-negative canonical polyadic decomposition.
+Where indicated, non-negative Tucker decomposition was used.

 ## Experimental Methods